Dilworthjake/mtg-card-analyser/docs/stories.md

 As a player, I want to filter and range search cards based on their total Converted Mana Cost (CMC), so that I can manage my deck's mana curve.

-Acceptance Criteria: The filter must use the CMC column and allow for selection by equality, greater-than, less-than, or a numerical range.

 ## Analysis and Insights

 ### User Story five